apache/dolphinscheduler/dolphinscheduler-python/pydolphinscheduler/README.md

 ### Brief Concept

 Apache DolphinScheduler is design to define workflow by UI, and pydolphinscheduler try to define it by code.
-When define by code, user usually do not care user, tanant, or queue exists or not.
-All user care about is create a new workflow by the code his/her definition.
+When define by code, user usually do not care user, tenant, or queue exists or not.
+All user care about is created a new workflow by the code his/her definition.
 So we have some **side object** in `pydolphinscheduler/side` directory, their only check object exists or not, and create them if not exists.